 The primary responsibility of medical accounts receivable managers is to oversee a healthcare facility’s billing department.
 They must ensure that patients and insurance companies are properly billed for all services, and that payments are received and processed in a timely manner.
 Medical accounts receivable managers also provide direction to staff on resolving billing issues and prepare reports for management.
 In addition, they may interview and hire new employees for their department.

-Other duties of medical accounts receivable managers include supervising all accounts receivable functions, such as recordkeeping, following through on overdue invoices and issuing refunds.
+Other duties of medical accounts receivable managers include supervising all accounts receivable functions, such as record keeping, following through on overdue invoices and issuing refunds.
 Depending on the size of their department, they may work closely with insurance companies for reimbursement.
 Medical accounts receivable managers will also review, reconcile and correct account records.
 As supervisors, they may communicate directly with patients and establish payment plans for individuals without insurance.

 Education and Training

-- Institute change in the healthcare workplace.
+- Institute and lead change in the healthcare workplace

-- Communicate effectively with healthcare workers, patients and insurance companies.
+- Communicate effectively with healthcare workers, patients and insurance companies

-- Exercise sound decision-making ability.
+- Exercise sound decision-making ability

 Are You Considering a Medical Accounts Receivable Manager Career?